fversnel/DnDDice/README.md

 ## Features

-* Parsing dice notation, e.g. 'd20' etc.
+* Parsing dice notation, e.g. 'd20' etc. Most stuff of the [dice notation](http://en.wikipedia.org/wiki/Dice_notation) is supported in the parser.
 * Rolling (parsed) dice.
-* Most stuff of the ([dice notation](http://en.wikipedia.org/wiki/Dice_notation)) is supported in the parser.
-* Parsed rolls are valid edn so they can be easily serialized.
+Parsed rolls are valid edn so they can be easily serialized.

 ## Usage